synthesized-io/insight/docs/core/user_guide/rules.rst

     rule = Association.detect_association(df, df_meta, associations=["NumberOfChildren"], nan_associations=["Child1Name", "Child2Name", ...])

-The association class contains a class method ``detect_association`` that automatically detects these rules betweens the columns, if some category of a column never appears with another then it can force the Synthesizer to never output those values together.
+The association class contains a class method :meth:`~synthesized.common.rules.Association.detect_association` that automatically detects these rules betweens the columns, if some category of a column never appears with another then it can force the Synthesizer to never output those values together.
 However, if a specific rule is required that isn't present in the data the Association can be intialised on its own.